Internet-of-People/mercury-rust/doc/adr/0003-logging.md

 ### Controlling log output ###

-By default log output shall be sent to the console.
+By default log output shall be sent to the console and to a file defaulting to a well defined place (e.g.: /var/log/<appname>.log).
 Two options can be used to specify alternative output:
 - --syslog: send log output to syslog
 - --logfile <LOGFILE>: send log output to a file

+Log rotation should be handled by an external package (logrotate or similiar) if possible.

 ### Printing Error structs ###